geneleaf/docs.geneleaf/Glossary.rst

     counselee
         An individual who presents for genetic counseling.
 Also called consultand.

-    Crohn-like reaction
-    Crohn disease-like reaction
-        Discrete aggregates of lymphoid white blood cells, some with germinal centers and surrounding fibrosis, commonly found around some colorectal adenocarcinomas in the absence of a clinical or pathological diagnosis of Crohn disease.
-Also called Crohn disease-like reaction.

-    CSGE
-    conformation-sensitive gel electrophoresis
-        A type of mutation testing in which a segment of DNA is screened for mismatched pairing between normal and mutated base pairs.
-Also called conformation-sensitive gel electrophoresis.

-    cutaneous leiomyoma
-        A benign tumor that arises from smooth muscle tissue in a hair follicle, forming a papule.
-Cutaneous leiomyomas (or leiomyomata) can be painful in the presence of cold or tactile stimuli.

-    cutaneous lichen amyloidosis
-        Itchy papules that are brownish-red in color and typically appear on the shins, thighs, feet, or neck.

     cytogenetics
         The study of the structure, function, and abnormalities of human chromosomes.